-The aggregate fees billed during the fiscal year ended December 31, 2011 and August 31, 2010 for products and services provided by our principal independent accountants (other than the services reported in Items 9(e)(1) through 9(e)(3) of Schedule 14A were 90, 90 and 90, respectively.
+The aggregate fees billed during the fiscal years ended December 31, 2012 and 2011 for products and services provided by our principal independent accountants (other than the services reported in Items 9(e)(1) through 9(e)(3) of Schedule 14A were \$2,000 and \$0, respectively.
+The fees billed during the fiscal year ended December 31, 2012, related to assistance with responses to comment letters received from the SEC.